Let’s Go Home! Kamikatsu

 HOW TO APPLY

-**Due to the COVID-19 crisis, any guests arriving to Kamikatsu from outside of Japan will be required to quarantine for 14 days upon arrival in Japan outside of Kamikatsu, before being accepted to participate in the program.
-Over half the residents in Kamikatsu are over the age of 65, so please understand our need for caution and we apologize for the inconvenience.
+**Due to the COVID-19 crisis, any guests arriving to Kamikatsu from outside of Japan will be required to prove they have quarantined for 14 days upon arrival in Japan (not in Kamikatsu) before being accepted to participate in the program.
+For our guests who are travelling to us domestically within Japan, we require a PCR test to be taken in Kamikatsu before your program starts.
+We will provide the PCR test at the participant’s own cost.
+Due to the fact that over half the residents in Kamikatsu are over the age of 65, we need to take measures to be extra cautious.
+Thank you for your cooperation and we apologize for the inconvenience.